HarrisonFisher/tmp_CONTRIBUTING.md/CONTRIBUTING.md

 ## Final Thoughts 🧘‍♂️

-* We're not here to clean up after people — if it's not ready, don't submit it.
+* If it's not ready, don't submit it.
 * Contributions should be helpful, obvious, and low-maintenance.
 * The goal: **make complex tasks simple for no-code users**.

-If that excites you, welcome aboard! 🎉
+We're excited to see your contributions! 🎉

-Let’s keep it simple.
-Let’s keep it clean.
-Let’s build something useful.
+Let's build something useful, together.